22.08.17 — Journal

 After parking up and wandering to the seafront, we stumbled on a collection of rusty old machinery and boats which had seemingly been abandoned along the banks of the Ribble Estuary.
 I climbed over the railing along the promenade and headed in to investigate…

-The line of rusty wrecks seemed to span on forever, so I began to wander towards a couple of beached boats closer to the water’s edge.
+The line of rusting wrecks seemed to stretch on forever, so I began to wander towards a couple of beached boats closer to the water’s edge.
 I was soon however slipping all over the shop on the wet mud, and at one point nearly ended up falling on a stranded jellyfish – disaster averted.